tmobile/magentaA11y/_checklist-web/form.md

     If multiple forms are present (Ex: Search, Sign in, Newsletter subscription), the form must have a name
   role:  |
     It is discoverable with screenreader shortcuts as a form landmark along with its name
+  mode:  |
+    the screenreader switch from browse shortcuts to forms shortcuts

 gherkin-keyboard:
   - when:  |